darkf/darkfo/README.md

 This will take a few minutes, it's unpacking the game archives and converting relevant game data into a format DarkFO can use.

 NOTE: You may need to use `python2` instead, as some Linux distributions package `python` as Python 3.
+Run `python --version` to check!

 Then run `tsc` to compile the source code.